Differentiable Manifolds (MAGIC063)

 The first live session has been postponed from Monday 7th to Monday 14th.
 You can view the short videos already, see below, and you are welcome to email me with any query about the course.
 For links to the short videos click here: http://kchmackenzie.staff.shef.ac.uk/063/

 This course is part of the MAGIC core.

 This course is designed for PhD students in pure or in applied mathematics and should also be of interest to those in mathematical physics.
-In what follows, and in the course itself, I will write `smooth manifolds' since `smooth' is a shorter word (and because there has never been agreement as to whether the other word should be `differentiable' or `differential').
+In what follows, and in the course itself, I will write `smooth manifolds' for brevity.

 Smooth manifolds underlie a great deal of modern mathematics: differential geometry (of course), global work in differential equations, the theory of Lie groups, geometric mechanics and much else, as well as large areas of mathematical physics.

 The main part of this course will cover the basic theory of smooth manifolds and smooth maps, vector fields and differential forms, the tangent and cotangent bundles and the general notion of vector bundle.
 These are irreducible requirements for work with smooth manifolds.

 If time permits the course will also cover some basic ideas of symplectic geometry and Poisson manifolds, or alternatively connection theory in principal bundles.

 The course will concentrate on how to work with smooth manifolds.
 Most proofs will be omitted, but references will be provided.
 I hope that at the end of the course you will be able to make use of the literature to learn more of what is particularly important for you in your own work.